+systems:

+Citation:

+Comments:

 b.
 Definitions, data elements and coding standardized across authorities?

 Citation:

 Comments:

 c.
-Barrier to interoperability?
+Barriers to interoperability?

 Citation:

 Comments:

 d.
-Measures that prevent vendor neutrality?
+Are the laws neutral about the type of technology used?

 Citation:

 Comments:

 Structure of the Civil Registration Authority

 Why it is important: The organizational structure of the civil registrar's office affects how its key activities - including notification, registration, and certification of vital events - are achieved.
 Countries with a poorly defined structure are less likely to achieve continuous, permanent, compulsory, and universal recording of the vital events in their populations.